Artentus/LangBox/README.md

 __A simple framework to build compilers and interpreters__

 This crate requires a nightly compiler because of the try_trait_v2 feature.
-As of version 0.6 requires Rust version 1.75 for impl trait returns in trait functions.
+As of version 0.6 requires Rust version 1.79.

 ## Usage
 ```rust